aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/docs/manual.md

 ### window shape

-The windowing function for the target blocks, the volume shape given to them before use - "dodgy" is actually rectangle, so no shaping.
+The windowing function for the target blocks, the volume envelope applied to them before analysis.
+Dodgy is a kind of linear fade in and out, which was left in for legacy compatibility with prototype versions.

 ### (re)generate blocks